axa-group/bauta.js/docs/decorators/cache.md

       operations.v1.op1.setup(p =>
         p.pipe(
             cache(
                 myPipeline,
-                normalizer, // When normalizer is called, result from pipeline is not yet there { maxSize:5 }
+                { maxSize:5 },
-            )
+                normalizer // When normalizer is called, result from pipeline is not yet there )
         )
     );